-The information contained is of general guidance; specific rules may be set for each call for proposal and will have to be respected.
+The information contained in this Users' Guide is of general guidance; specific rules may be set for each call for proposals and will have to be respected.

-These guidelines do not deal with each and every article of the General Conditions and do not cover all the provisions in the articles of the Grants Contract.
-Nor do they cover all of the call documents and contract annexes.
-They deal with those issues which are considered essential or complex and that may require some further explanations.
+This Users' Guide does not deal with each and every article of the General Conditions and does not cover all the provisions in the articles of the Contract.
+Nor does it cover all of the call documents and contract annexes.
+It deals with issues which are considered essential or complex and that may require some further explanations.

-For reference made in these guidelines, the following documents are annexed to the Special Conditions and form an integral part of the Contract:
+For reference made in this Users' Guide, the following documents are annexed to the Special Conditions and form an integral part of the Contract:

-Annex I: Description of the Action (including the Logical Framework of the Project and the Concept Note) (Part 2.1 of Annex e3b; and Annex e3d)
+Annex I: Description of the Action (Section 2.1 of Part B of Annex e3b), including the Logical Framework (Annex e3d) and the Concept Note (Section 1 of Part A of Annex e3b)